This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 There are non-profit organizations that help children and adults with disabilities like cerebral palsy have experiences like everyone else does, including outdoor activities.

-For example, the group called Wilderness on Wheels helps people of all abilities get access to nature and outdoor activities, including camping, hiking, and fishing.[4]
+For example, the Wilderness on Wheels group helps people of all abilities access nature and outdoor activities, including camping, hiking, and fishing.[5]
 The group is based in Colorado and provides a setting deep in the woods and high in the mountains, dedicated to being accessible to all.

 Another organization is called Splore.
-Based in Utah, this group provides adapted adventures in the outdoors for all ability levels.
+Based in Utah, this group provides adapted outdoor adventures for all ability levels.
 Their activities include whitewater rafting, climbing, skiing, snowshoeing, canoeing, and paddleboarding.

-The group organizes activities and provides adaptive equipment that makes it possible for anyone to participate.
-The guides and staff are experienced and specially trained for working with people of all abilities and with a variety of limitations.
+The group organizes activities and provides adaptive equipment that allows anyone to participate.
+The guides and staff are experienced and specially trained to work with people of all abilities and with various limitations.

 The benefits of being outdoors, being active, and being able to participate in adventures cannot be overstated for a child with cerebral palsy.
 These outdoor experiences are good for everyone, and no one should be excluded from being able to participate.